tyefraser/xlsx_reporting/README.md

           emp_name: str
 ```

-Please refer to the settings_yaml.md file for a more detailed explanation on how to populate the settings.yaml file.
+Please refer to the settings_yaml.md file in the inputs folder for a more detailed explanation on how to populate the settings.yaml file.

 ---